yusuftalhaklc/golang-restapi-tutorial/README.md

 }
 ```
 #### POST /todos body
 This request is used to create a new todo item.
 The request body should contain the details of the todo item.
-The example above represents a new todo item with an ID of 4 and the description "buy bread".
+The example below represents a new todo item with an ID of 4 and the description "buy bread".
 ```json
 {
     "id": "4",